-If you wish to drive from the hostel to the Falls, which we don’t recommend, parking will cost you $10 at the Park.
+If you wish to drive from the house to the Falls, which we don’t recommend, parking will cost you at least $10 at the Park.

 Driving does allow you to go past Lewiston to Youngstown and Fort Niagara on Lake Ontario.
 Also, if you have your papers in order, you can spend a day in Ontario’s wine country.